edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 ## environments {/* environments */}

-The `environments` config allows you to define different deployment environments and hostnames for your app.
+This configuration allows you to define different deployment environments and hostnames for your app.
 This is useful for deploying to staging or production environments.

-The `environments` config is an object whose keys define the name of the environment and whose values are objects with the following properties:
+The `environments` key is an object whose properties define the name of the environment and whose values are objects with the following properties:

 | Property                                     | Type     | Description                                                                      |
 | -------------------------------------------- | -------- | -------------------------------------------------------------------------------- |